gicentre/elm-vega/docs/helloWorlds/README.md

 The boilerplate code is the same as previously but here using the name `mySpecs` to refer to the collection of named vega-lite specifications.

 In this example, the main body of code comprises three functions (`myFirstVis`, `mySecondVis` and `myOtherVis`) each detailing a separate Vega-Lite specification.
-These are then combined into a single JSON object in the function `mySpecs` pairing each spec with an ID we can refer to in the HTML `<div>` containers.
+These are then combined (with `combineSpecs`) into a single JSON object in the function `mySpecs` pairing each spec with an ID we can refer to in the HTML `<div>` containers.
-To ensure the JSON encoding works, you must also `import Json.Encode` at the top of the file.

 ## 3. Compile the Elm-Vega into JavaScript